skycoin/skywire/cmd/skywire-cli/README.md

 ##### Example package based installation defaults

-This assumes the skywire installation is at `/opt/skywire` with binaries and apps in their own subdirectories.
+This assumes the skywire linux installation is at `/opt/skywire` with binaries and apps in their own subdirectories.
+The `-p` flag default paths are provided by the skywire linux / mac packages or windows .msi installer and generate the skywire config within the install dir.

 <details>